ROIGCP/MARS/README.md

 # MARS Demonstration
-Monitoring, Auditing and Reporting System (MARS)\
+Monitoring, Auditing and Reporting System (MARS)
-NOTE: there seems to be a bug in one of the dependancies for Apache Beam.\
-I've updated the `requirements.txt` to pin `apache-beam[gcp]==2.8.0` which will resolve the issue.

 ## Clone in the Repo
 Open Cloud Shell\